 Space in our cooking classes is limited, first-come, first served.
 Sign up outside The Teaching Kitchen.

 You don't need a bunch of fancy supplies to make art - the natural world can supply all the tools you need!
-Join us in our outdoor exhibit, Joy Park, to make rubbings, paintings and more – all using items found in nature.
+Join us in our outdoor exhibit, Joy Park, to make rubbings, sculpture and more – all using items found in nature.

 In the case of inclement weather, these activities will take place inside the Museum.